clelidm/MinCompSpin_BasisSearch128/README.md

      >                            - 100000000, this corresponds to the basis operator: sig_8 = s1
      >                            - 000000001, this corresponds to the basis operator: sig_9 = s9
      >
      >      This are the basis operator displayed in Fig. 5 of Ref.[1].
-Note that the basis elements are not organized in the same order.
+     >      Note that the basis elements are not organized in the same order.
+     >

+ - **Interpreting the printed INVERSE Basis:**  How to read the output inverse Basis?

+   The inverse basis provides the inverse transformation, to go back from the basis of `sig_i` to the basis of `si`.
+The way of reading the inverse basis transformation is identical to the way of reading the best basis.

+     >      For example, for the "Shape" dataset with 9 binary variables,
+     >
+     >      The inverse basis transformation is given by:
+     >                                       1	000000010 	 Indices = 	8
+     >                                       2	000001001 	 Indices = 	9	6
+     >                                       3	000010001 	 Indices = 	9	5
+     >                                       4	000100110 	 Indices = 	8	7	4
+     >                                       5	000000110 	 Indices = 	8	7
+     >                                       6	001000001 	 Indices = 	9	3
+     >                                       7	010000001 	 Indices = 	9	2
+     >                                       8	100000001 	 Indices = 	9	1
+     >                                       9	000000001 	 Indices = 	9
+     >
+     >      Here again, the indices are counted from the left (sig_1) to the right (sig_9),
+     >      one can read the contribution of each spin `sig_i` to each basis element `si`:
      >

  - **Results for the examples:** See Ref.[1] for results and discussions on the best basis obtained for these datasets.